crjohns/kivy-fight/README.md

 # Info

-This is my first test program with Kivy.
-It is mostly copied from the tutorial at http://kivy.org/docs/tutorials/pong.html, though it has a couple fixes.
+This is another test program with Kivy to test gameplay elements.
+It has a basic console output with buttons for controls.

+The current game is a small strategic fight app.